temporalio/documentation/docs/tctl/data-converter/web.md

   - tctl
 ---

-The `tctl dataconverter web` command specifies the WebSocket URL of a custom [Data Converter](/concepts/what-is-a-data-converter) to use with Temporal Web.
+The `tctl data-converter web` command specifies the WebSocket URL of a custom [Data Converter](/concepts/what-is-a-data-converter) to use with Temporal Web.

-`tctl dataconverter web --web-ui-url <url>`
+`tctl data-converter web --web-ui-url <url>`

 The following modifiers control the behavior of the command.